 Overview

 *The Institute seeks to expand and diversify the field of attorneys capable of handling mass torts and MDLs.
-To recommend a participant or apply for financial assistance, please contact lora.farmer@law.duke.edu.
+Discounts may be available for individuals with a demonstrated interest in the subject matter for whom the cost is prohibitive.
+To inquire about a discount, send an email relaying your interest and needs to lora.farmer@law.duke.edu.

 Course Faculty